The course aims to provide students with a basic understanding of employment in both Sport, Leisure and Uniformed Public Services industries.

 There is an initial contribution to be paid at the start of the course for materials and equipment.
 You would also be expected to make a contribution to take part in any opportunities that arose throughout the course such as trips, additional qualifications, (e.g. coaching badges).
 More details on costs will be provided during the application stages.

 Some evidence of studying at GCSE grade D/grade 4/or working at Entry Level 3 literacy and numeracy.

-On successful completion of the programme students will be considered for either the Level 2 NCFE Diploma in Sport, Exercise & fitness or the Level 2 Leadership in Uniformed Services, depending upon their grade and personal career ambition.
+On successful completion of the programme students will be considered for either the Level 2 NCFE Certificate in Sport (Outdoor Activities), depending upon their grade and personal career ambition.
 The course is designed to provide learners with a route through education that has clear progression pathways into further study or an apprenticeship.

 As a part of their ‘Planning and Participating in an Event’ objective, students from the Sports and Uniformed Public Services sectors decided to play dodgeball for charity.
 Read more